The constant coefficient in precise Laplace asymptotics for gPAM: Introduction

-\paragraph*{--- Notational conventions.} By~$a \aac b$ we mean that there exists a constant~$c \in \R$ (which depends on~$\rho$ if we write~\enquote{$\aac_\rho$}) s.t.~$a \leq c b$.
-In multiple such estimates, said constant may vary from line to line.
-For~$n \in \N$, we write~$[n] := \{1,\ldots,n\}$.
-In addition, we identify the symmetric tensor product~$H^{\odot 2}$ of a Hilbert space~$H$ with the space of symmetric Hilbert-Schmidt bilinear forms (or, equivalently, symmetric Hilbert-Schmidt operators) on~$H$, see e.g.~\cite[Ex.~E.$13$]{janson}.
-In contrast to~\cite{friz_klose_arxiv}, we do not colour modelled distributions w.r.t. the extended regularity structure in green because the two-fold extension in~App.~\ref{app:rs_extended} would require another colour.
-Throughout this article, we fix the Cameron-Martin (CM) space~$\CH := L^2(\T^2)$ for periodic $2$D space-white noise (SWN)~$\xi$.
-Unless noted otherwise, all the Besov and Sobolev spaces are considered w.r.t.~$\T^2$.
-Further, for a Banach space~$X$ and~$T>0$, we write~$\CC_T X := \CC([0,T];X)$ for the space of continuous functions on~$[0,T]$ with values in~$X$.
-For~$v \in \CC_T X$, we write~$v(s) := v(s,\cdot) \in X$ for~$s \in [0,T]$.
-Finally, by~\enquote{$A \rightsquigarrow B$ in eq.~$(1.X)$} we mean that we exchange the symbol~\enquote{$A$} by the symbol~\enquote{$B$} in equation~$(1.X)$ but otherwise keep everything the same.
+\paragraph*{Notational conventions.} \begin{itemize}[itemsep=3pt] \item By~$a \aac b$ we mean that there exists a constant~$c \in \R$ (which depends on the parameter~$\chi$ if we write~\enquote{$\aac_\chi$}) s.t.~$a \leq c b$.
+In multiple such estimates, said constant may vary from line to line. \item For~$n \in \N$, we write~$[n] := \{1,\ldots,n\}$. \item In addition, we identify the symmetric tensor product~$H^{\odot 2}$ of a Hilbert space~$H$ with the space of symmetric Hilbert--Schmidt bilinear forms (or, equivalently, symmetric Hilbert-Schmidt operators) on~$H$, see e.g.~\cite[Ex.~E.$13$]{janson}. \item In contrast to~\cite{friz_klose_22}, we do not colour modelled distributions w.r.t. the extended regularity structure in green because the two-fold extension in~App.~\ref{app:rs_extended} would require another colour. \item Unless noted otherwise, all the Besov and Sobolev spaces are considered w.r.t.~$\T^2$.
+Further, for a Banach space~$X$ and~$T>0$, we write~$C_T X := C([0,T];X)$ for the space of continuous functions on~$[0,T]$ with values in~$X$.
+For~$v \in C_T X$, we write~$v(s) := v(s,\cdot) \in X$ for~$s \in [0,T]$. \item Finally, by~\enquote{$A \rightsquigarrow B$ in eq.~$(15)$} we mean that we exchange the symbol~\enquote{$A$} by the symbol~\enquote{$B$} in equation~$(15)$ but otherwise keep everything the same. \end{itemize}

+\paragraph*{Glossary.} As mentioned earlier, Section~\ref{sec:wic_decomp_hessian} is set in the framework of the theory of regularity structures; we summarise some of the frequently appearing symbols in the following table.
+We also provide a reference to each symbol's definition, mostly within the summary of our companion article~\cite[App.~A]{friz_klose_22}, which the reader may consult for a reference to the original source.
+For some more details, including some new definitions, see Appendix~\ref{app:rs_extended}.